daviddesu/plane-club/README.md

 [x] Handle HEIC and other non jpeg or PNG upload types [x] Convert all temp storage to use S3 in production [x] Change to just uploading one image per log.
-Submit and add another buttin [ ] Allow next log to poputa efrom the last details
-[ ] Filtered pages to show logs by, airport, aircraft, airline, date etc.
+Submit and add another buttin [x] Better log saveing process to prevent timeouts and informt he users the log is being created [x] Make sure temp files are removed once persistsed to s3 [x] Filtered pages to show logs by, airport, aircraft, airline, date etc.
 [ ] see how we can ustill use local on local dev
-[ ] Better log saveing process to prevent timeouts and informt he users the log is being created [ ] Make sure temp files are removed once persistsed to s3 [ ] Add departure/destination airport, and also flight number [ ] Email verification on signup
+[ ] Add departure/destination airport, and also flight number
+[ ] Email verification on signup
 [ ] Send to facebook